RiteshKanwar/Rick-and-Morty-Wiki/README.md

 # Rick and Morty Wikipedia App
+A fun little project.
 A modern Android application that provides comprehensive information about the Rick and Morty universe by fetching data from the official Rick and Morty REST API.
 Built entirely with cutting-edge Android technologies for optimal performance and user experience.

 ## 📱 What This App Does